-MASH – the campaign for More Australian Solar Homes – is a highly successful community solar bulk-buy for homes and businesses in Central Victoria.
-Over 650 households in the City of Greater Bendigo, and Mount Alexander and Macedon Ranges Shires – plus a growing number of businesses – have gone solar with MASH since we started installations in September 2014.
-It is organised by the Hub Foundation, a non-profit organisation in Castlemaine set up to help cut CO2 emissions.
+MASH – the campaign for More Australian Solar Homes – is a highly successful community solar bulk-buy for homes in Central Victoria.
+Now over 1,500 households in the City of Greater Bendigo, Mount Alexander, Macedon Ranges and Hepburn Shires have chosen to go solar with MASH.
+And from June 2020, two new councils have come on board as partners – Loddon Shire Council and Central Goldfields Shire Council.
+MASH is growing!

 MASH helps make solar simple

 The MASH bulk-buy offers high quality solar power systems and battery storage, backed by solid warranties and installed according to best practice industry standards.
 It also provides great value, with competitive prices negotiated as part of the bulk-buy.

 With MASH, there’s also a ‘give back’ to the community in the form of free solar for community groups, kindergartens or schools in the region – around 5kW for each 100 solar rooftops installed.

 MASH: Benefits to residents, communities and the environment